VirxEC/rlbot_smh/README.md

 Stands for "RLBot Start Match Helpers"

-This was created for the Rust port of the RLBot GUI,
+This was created for the Rust port of the RLBot GUI.